Alfredoeb9/Fitness-App-FrontEnd/README.md

     [x] - Make mobile more appealing (current)
     [x] - Have a unique landing page
-    [] - Fix the profile page to edit users.
+    [x] - Fix the profile page to edit users.

 License
 Musical Mousse is licensed under the MIT License.